 A Link Between Worlds is a bit pandery for fans of the classics, as it's billed as a direct sequel to Link to the Past and features its world design, many familiar dungeons and enemies and even most of its music cues (in fact, in Japan the subtitle is even "Triforce of the Gods 2" in reference to LTTP's subtitle there).
 Still, they did enough to set it apart, making it largely nonlinear, remixing all the old dungeons and giving you the odd ability to flatten yourself against the wall to evade attacks, slip into cracks in walls and reach new areas.
 A strange new mechanic comes in the rental system - all of your items are "rented" from the shop, and dying will return all of your rented items to the store so you have to rent them again.
-You can buy weapons to keep them permanently, but this is a much more expensive option and not very viable until the later stages of the game.
+You can buy weapons to keep them permanently and upgrade them into more powerful forms, but this is a much more expensive option and not very viable until the later stages of the game.
 All the dungeons are therefore pretty "item-neutral" in design and almost every chest you find is just filled with rupees or keys, so they're not as fun and rewarding to explore as in most games of the series.
 The plot does have a few good twists, they finally ditched that horrible touch-screen control scheme from the DS games and it plays well overall, but it's not one of my favorites despite being based on what I consider to be the best Zelda.
 Still, I'll give it a B.

 Hyrule Warriors (2014)

 Yep, Zelda joins the ranks of popular franchises starring in a spinoff of Omega Force's long running Dynasty Warriors franchise, and it proved to be a surprisingly solid fit.
 Like every Warriors game it's a dumb hokey beat-em-up full of over-the-top animations, but that doesn't mean it's not fun.
 Seeing a lot of familiar beats from the old Zeldas worked into the format in creative ways kept it fresh, and it even introduced a couple of new fun characters like Lana, Ema and Linkle (who battles evil with a pair of crossbows and an army of cuccoos) and some clever reimagining of classic Zelda foes.
-If you hate the Warriors franchise it probably won't change your mind about it, but if you can just sit back and enjoy silly over-the-top war battles for a few hours at a time, you'll enjoy this one.
+If you hate the Warriors franchise this game probably won't change your mind about it, but if you can just sit back and enjoy silly war battles and cartoonish elements for a few hours at a time, you'll enjoy this one.
 It's a solid B from me.